Democratic witness bid seems doomed in Trump trial as Murkowski says no

-WASHINGTON (Reuters) - Another key Republican announced opposition to calling witnesses in U.S. President Donald Trump’s Senate impeachment trial, appearing to doom a bid by Democrats to have testimony in the trial and paving the way for Trump’s expected acquittal.
+WASHINGTON (Reuters) - Another pivotal Republican announced opposition on Friday to calling witnesses in President Donald Trump’s U.S. Senate impeachment trial, appearing to doom a bid by Democrats to permit testimony and paving the way for his expected acquittal.

-Senator Lisa Murkowski said on Friday she carefully considered the need for witnesses and documents to be used in the trial that will determine whether Trump is removed from office, but ultimately decided against it.
+Senator Lisa Murkowski said she carefully considered the need for witnesses and documents in the trial that will determine whether Trump is removed from office, but ultimately decided against it.
+A vote on allowing witnesses, such as former national security adviser John Bolton, is due later in the day.

+Trump’s fellow Republicans so far have blocked witnesses and new evidence, and have tried to expedite the process to secure a quick acquittal.
+Democrats, who called a trial without witnesses a sham, need four Republicans to join them to win a vote on the issue.
+Two of the 53 Republicans in the 100-seat Senate, moderates Mitt Romney and Susan Collins, have come out in favour.

-Murkowski said in a statement that the charges brought against Trump by the House were rushed and flawed and that “some of my colleagues” intended to further politicize the process.
+Murkowski said in a statement that the charges of abuse of power and obstruction of Congress brought against Trump by the Democratic-led House of Representatives on Dec.
+18 were rushed and flawed.

 “Given the partisan nature of this impeachment from the very beginning and throughout, I have come to the conclusion that there will be no fair trial in the Senate.
 I don’t believe the continuation of this process will change anything.
-It is sad for me to admit that, as an institution, the Congress has failed.”
+It is sad for me to admit that, as an institution, the Congress has failed,” Murkowski said.

-Democrats, who earlier in the day sounded resigned to defeat in their bid to call witnesses, would need four Republicans to join them to win a vote to allow testimony and new evidence.
+The timing of a final vote on whether to convict or acquit was unclear.
+Republican senators had said it could come late on Friday or on Saturday.
+But some senators said on Friday the final vote may be held next week, as late as Wednesday.

-“Tonight, all signs point to a rushed acquittal of an impeached president,” Patty Murray, a member of the Senate Democratic leadership, told reporters.
+Patty Murray, a member of the Senate Democratic leadership, told reporters that “all signs point to a rushed acquittal of an impeached president.”

-The Senate resumed the proceedings with the House of Representatives Democrats serving as prosecutors making a final pitch for witnesses such as John Bolton, Trump’s former national security adviser.
-The Senate was due later on Friday to vote on the witness issue.
+The Senate resumed the proceedings on Friday with the House Democrats who are serving as prosecutors making a final pitch for witnesses.

-Adam Schiff, who leads the Democratic prosecution team, noted that the Senate will be voting just hours after the New York Times reported new details from Bolton’s unpublished book manuscript in which the former aide said Trump directed him in May to help out in a pressure campaign aimed at getting Ukraine to pursue investigations that would help Trump politically.
+Adam Schiff, the lead Democratic prosecutor, said the Senate will be voting just hours after the New York Times reported new details from Bolton’s unpublished book manuscript in which the former aide said Trump directed him in May to help in a pressure campaign to get Ukraine to pursue investigations that would benefit Trump politically.

 Schiff noted that Trump denied Bolton’s account.